 Water Rates Doubled

-Washington’s bill comes as water charges are set to rise another 9% in July, the latest of a series of hikes that will have doubled the price of water in the city over the past eight years.
+Washington’s bill comes as water and sewer charges are set to rise another 9.5% in July, the latest of a series of hikes that will have doubled the price of water in the city over the past eight years.

 Grassroots activists, backed by studies completed by the Baltimore City Tax Sale Work Group and the Abell Foundation, have been pointing to the harmful effects of these high water rates on poor city residents.